 7. A Promotion Strategy

 The best infographics won’t get any traction if you don’t have the right promotion strategy for them.
-There are several sites that you can submit infographics to for wider reach, and of course, you should include your infographic on your blog, in addition to promoting it on social media and via email.
-If you create a joint infographic with a business partner, your options for promotion double as you can both use all the options at your disposal to get more eyes on your infographic.
+There are several sites that you can submit infographics to for wider reach, and of course, you should include your graphic on your blog, in addition to promoting it on social media and via email.
+If you create a joint infographic with a business partner, your options for promotion double as you can both use all the options at your disposal to get more eyes on your image.

 Infographics are great as standalone content, as a complement to another piece of content or as a way of recycling old content.
 They’re attractive, popular, shareable, engaging and can reach and influence people in a way that text content can’t.
 Use the tips above to come up with great infographic topics and start producing more effective visual content for your company.